About the Journal

 SJORANM Editorial Board members oversee the peer review process for the journal, including evaluating submissions, selecting reviewers and assessing their comments, and making editorial decisions.
 Together with Advisory Editorial Board Members they are involved in the development of journal policies and ethics standards and work to promote SJORANM mission to provide resources, support and advice for early stage researchers in their journey from writing to publishing their scientific papers while at the same time making free public access to scientific research.
 Note: The editorial board screens for plagiarism before starting the review process.

-This journal does not charge any fees for publishing an article (No APCs!)
+This journal does not charge any fees for publishing an article (No APCs!).

 Portrait Johannes Heverhagen